City Council Passes New, Simplified Curfew For Philadelphia Minors

 “I don’t think it’s fair to penalize parents, many of whom are working two and three jobs to take care of their families,” Richardson said.

-The councilwoman added that simplifying the curfew law helps businesses better understand that when it’s late, children should not be patronizing their stores.MORE NEWS: South Philly Shooting Leaves Two 15-Year-Old Boys In Hospital, Police Say
+The councilwoman added that simplifying the curfew law helps businesses better understand that when it’s late, children should not be patronizing their stores.MORE NEWS: Clementon Park And Splash World Reopening Friday For First Time In Nearly 2 Years

 The bill now heads to the mayor’s desk.